thewateriswide/qton_2.1/README.md

 Qton is designed as less relying on external package.
 The only exception is `NumPy`.

-Current version is developed on
+Current version is developed with

 - *Python 3.9.7*
 - *NumPy 1.20.3*